aptos-labs/developer-docs/docs/nodes/identity-and-configuration.md

 - validator-**identity**.yaml contains the private keys for the validator node.
 - validator-full-node-**identity**.yaml contains the private keys for validator fullnode and public fullnode.

-Hence if you are looking for your machine’s private keys, look for YAML filenames with  `identity` in them.
+Hence, if you are looking for your machine’s private keys, look for YAML filenames with  `identity` in them.

 #### Configuration